-In order to recognize the accomplishments made by full-time employees in obtaining higher education degrees and certifications while employed at Gettysburg Montessori Charter School (GMCS), the following pay increase policy is adopted.
+To recognize the accomplishments made by full-time employees in obtaining higher education degrees and certifications while employed at Gettysburg Montessori Charter School (GMCS), the following pay increase policy is adopted.

 Instructional II Certification: \$2000 stipend (one-time bonus), will be given upon receipt of certificate.